-In abundance throughout the Atlantic Sea, mackerel is a strong flavoured oily fish, which lends itself well to smoking.
+In abundance throughout the Atlantic, mackerel is a strong flavoured oily fish, which lends itself well to smoking.
 In season from April to September mackerel are at their peak in July.

-What Malcolm says: "Try them hot smoked using oak wood chip, and hard herbs, serve with a poached egg and hollandaise sauce."
+What Malcolm says: "Try them hot-smoked using oak wood chips and hard herbs, then serve with a poached egg and hollandaise sauce."

-What Malcolm says: "Lightly poach the fillet in white wine, water, garlic, onion, hard herbs.
-Poach till pink and serve with braised fennel and a lemon wedge."
+What Malcolm says: "Lightly poach the fillet in white wine and water with garlic, onion and hard herbs.
+When pink, it's ready.
+Serve with braised fennel and a lemon wedge."